San Francisco Date Night Guide

 You don't have to plan too far ahead—many of these shows are walk-in friendly or offer same-day tickets online.

-Take a Cooking Class for Two
+Cooking Class for Two

 Whether it's pasta making in North Beach, sushi rolling in the Richmond, or Thai street food in the Sunset, cooking classes are a fun way to collaborate and learn something new together.